quantixed/CellMigration/README.md

 * <code>MakeTracks()</code> - does the analysis

 The dialog asks the user to name the condition prefix, e.g. "Ctrl_".
 Quotes and underscore are required.<br />
 User picks the Excel workbook and clicks OK on LoadData window.
-Igor Will do the rest!
+Igor will do the rest!

+It will calculate and display the following:
+* Cumulative distance over time
+* Instantaneous velocity over time, histogram of velocities
+* Tracks of all cells for visualisation
+* Directionality ratio (d/D) over time
+* Mean squared displacement
+* Direction autocorrelation.

+Reports are made for each condition and also a summary layout comparing all conditions.

 ### Excel formatting